bsm/poseidon_cluster/README.md

 # Poseidon Cluster [![Build Status](https://travis-ci.org/bsm/poseidon_cluster.png?branch=master)](https://travis-ci.org/bsm/poseidon_cluster)

-Poseidon Cluster is a cluster extenstion the excellent [Poseidon](http://github.com/bpot/poseidon) Ruby client for Kafka 0.8+.
+Poseidon Cluster is a cluster extension the excellent [Poseidon](http://github.com/bpot/poseidon) Ruby client for Kafka 0.8+.
 It implements the distribution concept of self-rebalancing *Consumer Groups* and supports the consumption of a single topic from multiple instances.

 Consumer group instances share a common group name, and each message published to a topic is delivered to one instance within each subscribing consumer group.
 Consumer instances can be in separate processes or on separate machines.